Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Caffeine

 - Are there long-term consequences after recovering from caffeine poisoning?

-Long-term consequences are rare with complete recovery.
-However, in severe cases, subtle neurological deficits or cardiac changes may persist, especially if there was prolonged hypoxiaHypoxia refers to a condition in which the body or a part of the body is not supplied with enough oxygen.
-This can lead to various symptoms, including shortness of breath, confusion, and in severe cases, organ failure. during the acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
+With full recovery, long-term effects are rare.
+In severe cases, however, subtle neurological deficits or cardiac changes may remain, especially if prolonged hypoxiaHypoxia refers to a condition in which the body or a part of the body is not supplied with enough oxygen.
+This can lead to various symptoms, including shortness of breath, confusion, and in severe cases, organ failure. occurred during the acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
 In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. phase.

 Literature